(see here for more info)

 Ötschergräben, Lower Austria.

-Leaning on the Past, Working for the Future
+Video-Podcast in the context of Leaning on the Past, Working for the Future,

-An exhibition curated by Krisztina Hunya, Zsolt Miklósvölgyi, Márió Z. Nemes.
+an online program/exhibition curated by Krisztina Hunya, Zsolt Miklósvölgyi, Márió Z. Nemes

 Technopolitics Salon @ Artist Residence Herzliya